 A New, Proven Approach for Dealing with Stress in the Modern Workplace

-Your boss is not stressful; your reaction to him/ her is.
+So, your boss is not stressful; your reaction to him or her is.

 The good news is that once you understand stress is something you create, then you also start to see it is not inevitable.